Zucchini Noodles with Chicken, Spinach and Parmesan

 Absolutely!
 Zucchini noodles are one of the items I meal prep most frequently.

 After you’ve spiralized the zucchini noodles place them in an airtight storage container.
-You can line the storage container with a paper towel (I like this paper towel that’s unbleached, dye-free and fragrance-free) to absorb any excess moisture.
+Line the storage container with a paper towel (I like this paper towel that’s unbleached, dye-free and fragrance-free) to absorb any excess moisture.

 - Zucchini Noodle Caprese